ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/lorawan/intro-to-lora.md

 ##### MultiTech Conduit

 The Conduit is configured with DHCP disabled, so you need to enable this first.
-There are two options to do this: either via Ethernet or via micro-USB.
+There are two options to do this: either through Ethernet or through micro-USB.

 __Using Ethernet__